 (n.b.: The schedule is subject to change at my discretion)

 Readings come from the Cahn book unless otherwise indicated.
+All readings should have HW journal entries unless otherwise specified.
 Readings from the Rachels text (recommended) are indicated in parenthesis.
-Readings in parenthesis are not required for HW journals.
+Readings in parenthesis do not need HW journal entries.